fovezea/EDM-power/README.md

 # RMT Based Stepper Motor Smooth Controller

-# MCPWM based pwm controller for EDM power supply
+## MCPWM based pwm controller for EDM power supply

+# Current branch is stepper-working

 One RMT TX channel can use different encoders in sequence, which is useful to generate waveforms that have obvious multiple stages.